JackDca/Mailpilewiki/Configuring-Linux-to-download-your-e-mail.md

     set postmaster unixjoe
     poll pop.gmail with proto POP3
       user 'joe@gmail.com' there with password 'SEKRIT'
-      is unixjoe here nofetchall keep options ssl
+      is unixjoe here
+      nofetchall keep options ssl

+(To create this file, you can use `nano $HOME/.fetchmailrc` in the shell.)

-This can then be tested by running the following command:
+This setup can then be tested by running the following command:

+    # Fetch some mail!  (hit CTRL+C to abort)
     fetchmail

     # Or if you really need verbose output for debugging: